Catastrophe Insurance: Transferring Insurance Risks to Investors

 To issue cat bonds, a trust called a special purpose reinsurance vehicle (SPRV) is created, which issues the bonds.
 The insurance company buys reinsurance from the SPRV.
 The SPRV receives money from the investors of the cat bonds and from the reinsurance premiums, which, in turn, is invested in U.S. Treasuries or other high quality assets.
 To diversify their assumed risks, insurance companies also invest in cat bonds issued by other insurers, but only if they cover risks that they are not already exposed to in their primary business.

 Most cat bonds are based on the severity and location of the catastrophe rather than the actual losses sustained by an insurer, but if the catastrophe is covered, then the SPRV can suspend payments of interest, and possibly the principal, to the bondholders, and pays the insurance company for its risk.
-Because recovery from catastrophe bonds may not be equal to the losses sustained by the insurance company, there is a certain amount of risk, known as basis risk, that the recovery will be inadequate.
+Because recovery from catastrophe bonds may not be equal to the losses sustained by the insurance company, there is some risk, known as basis risk, that the recovery will be inadequate.

 Cat bonds pay higher interest rates than other bonds, because of their risk of interest and/or principal.
 From 1995 to 2015, 10 transactions out of 300 transactions over that timespan have resulted in loss of principal to investors: 6 of those losses were due to insured loss events, but 4 were caused by the insolvency of the firm guaranteeing the bonds' collateral, using total return swaps.
 Nowadays, the most common collateral is money market funds consisting of US Treasuries or investment-grade securities.

 Some cat bonds guarantee the repayment of principal, but, because of the lower risk, they pay a lower interest rate than bonds that do not guarantee the principal.
-These cat bonds are generally based on long-term zero-coupon Treasuries that will repay the principal—without interest, if a covered catastrophe occurred—when the Treasuries mature, which could be as long as 20 years.
+These cat bonds are generally based on long-term zero-coupon Treasuries that will repay the principal — without interest, if a covered catastrophe occurred — when the Treasuries mature, which could be as long as 20 years.
 The foregone interest would represent a significant opportunity cost to the investor.

 Cat bonds are only sold to institutional investors and cannot be directly purchased by retail investors.
 The main disadvantages of issuing cat bonds for insurers are the relatively high yields that must be paid, and the administrative costs of the SPRV.
 The main disadvantage for investors, besides the risk of not being paid interest and possibly principal, is the illiquidity of the bonds.